Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-It is necessary to pay attention to abrasions, injections, small wounds, the so-called microtrauma brush, which occupy an important place in occupational injuries and often lead to serious consequences.
+It is necessary to pay attention to abrasions, injections, small wounds, so-called microtraumas of the hand, which occupy an important place in industrial injuries and often lead to serious consequences.

-In the presence of abrasions, injections and small wounds, the damaged areas are lubricated with 5% alcohol solution of iodine or 2% alcoholic solution of brilliant green, treated with a solution of hydrogen peroxide and a sterile bandage is applied.
-Fine wounds and scratches can be smeared with glue BF-6, which disinfects the wound and protects it from further contamination.
-Before you apply the wound on the wound, you need to drain a few drops of blood, especially after injections.
-Dirty skin should be cleaned with a piece of cheesecloth dampened with cologne, alcohol or gasoline.
+In the presence of abrasions, pricks and small wounds, the damaged areas are lubricated with a 5% alcohol solution of iodine or a 2% alcohol solution of brilliant green, treated with a solution of hydrogen peroxide and a sterile bandage is applied.
+Small wounds and scratches can be lubricated with BF-6 glue, which disinfects the wound and protects it from further contamination.
+Before applying the above-mentioned products to the wound, a few drops of blood should be allowed to drain, especially after pricks.
+Contaminated skin should be cleaned with a piece of gauze soaked in cologne, alcohol or gasoline.

-With extensive and deep wounds, it is first of all necessary to stop bleeding, disinfect skin and apply a sterile bandage, to immobilize the limb.
-The victim should be urgently sent to an outpatient or inpatient treatment.
+In case of extensive and deep wounds, it is necessary first of all to stop the bleeding, disinfect the skin and apply a sterile bandage, immobilize the limb.
+The victim should be immediately sent for outpatient or inpatient treatment.

 Treatment should be aimed at rapid and smooth healing of the wound and restoration of the function of the limb or organ.

-In the treatment of wounds, surgical (operational), chemical, physical and biological methods are used.
+In the treatment of wounds, surgical (operative), chemical, physical and biological methods are used.
 The choice of method depends on the presence of a fresh or infected (inflamed) wound.

 Treatment of fresh wounds

-As early as 1836, A. Charukovsky recommended "equalize and bring the edges of the wound together so that the cut muscles, nerves, vessels, and especially the skin, fit evenly to each other with separated ends."
-Further, he recommended "a bruised wound to be turned into a cut and this treatment should be quick-connected".
+As early as 1836, A. Charukovsky recommended “equalizing and bringing together the edges of the wound so that the cut muscles, nerves, vessels, and especially the skin would be evenly adjacent to each other with their separated ends.”
+He then recommended “transforming a bruised wound into a cut wound and treating it quickly with a connective technique.”

-Friedrich (1898), in an experiment on animals, established the optimal time for excision of the wound 6-8 hours after its application.
-The basis of the wound excision method was the principle "to outrun the infection through the surgeon's knife".
+Friedrich (1898) in an animal experiment established the optimal time for wound excision as 6-8 hours after its infliction.
+The method of wound excision was based on the principle of "outrunning infection with the surgeon's knife."

-The above provisions were subsequently developed further.
+The above provisions were subsequently further developed.
 The method of surgical (operative) treatment was improved.
-The need for a wide dissection of the wound, excision of nonviable tissues and the feasibility of suturing, that is, a technique for surgical treatment of the wound was developed.
+The necessity of wide dissection of the wound, excision of non-viable tissues and the expediency of suturing were proven, i.e. a method of surgical treatment of the wound was developed.

-- early surgical treatment of the wound in the first 6 hours;
+- early surgical treatment of the wound within the first 6 hours;

 - delayed surgical treatment of the wound - up to 24 hours;

-- late wound treatment performed in the wounded who did not receive antibiotics after 24 hours, and those receiving antibiotics - after 48 hours.
+- late wound treatment performed in wounded patients who did not receive antibiotics after 24 hours, and in those who received antibiotics - after 48 hours.

-- removal from the wound of free-lying metal and other foreign bodies;
+- removal of loose metal and other foreign bodies from the wound;

-Depending on the severity of the injury, local or general anesthesia is performed and surgical treatment of the wound is performed.
+Depending on the severity of the injury, local or general anesthesia is administered and surgical treatment of the wound is performed.

-Primary stitches can be imposed under the following conditions:
+Primary sutures can be applied if the following conditions are met:

-- absence of visible contamination of the wound (especially earth) and inflammatory phenomena prior to surgical treatment;
+- absence of visible contamination of the wound (especially with soil) and inflammatory phenomena before surgical treatment;

-- the possibility of radical excision of dead tissues and removal of foreign bodies;
+- the possibility of radical excision of dead tissue and removal of foreign bodies;

-- the integrity of the main vessels and nerve trunks;
+- integrity of the main vessels and nerve trunks;

-- the possibility of rapprochement of the edges of the wound without tension;
+- the ability to bring the edges of the wound together without tension;

 - satisfactory general condition of the patient;

-- The possibility of leaving the wounded under the supervision of a surgeon until the seams are removed.
+- the possibility of leaving the wounded person under the supervision of a surgeon until the stitches are removed.

-If primary seams were not applied, then in the absence of signs of development of wound infection and foci of secondary necrosis, as well as a satisfactory general condition of the victim, delayed primary seams should be applied after 2-4 days after initial surgical treatment.
+If primary sutures were not used, then in the absence of signs of developing wound infection and foci of secondary necrosis, as well as the satisfactory general condition of the victim, delayed primary sutures should be applied 2-4 days after the primary surgical treatment.

-In those cases where the wound was not subjected to primary surgical treatment or if the treatment was of poor quality and the wound heals by secondary tension, it is sometimes useful to resort to secondary surgical treatment.
+In cases where the wound has not undergone primary surgical treatment or if the treatment was of poor quality and the wound heals by secondary intention, it is sometimes useful to resort to secondary surgical treatment.

-There are early secondary sutures that are applied to a granulating wound within 7 to 20 days, and late secondary sutures - they are applied to a cicatrizing wound (within a period of 20 days and later after injury).
+A distinction is made between early secondary sutures, which are applied to a granulating wound within 7 to 20 days, and late secondary sutures, which are applied to a scarring wound (within 20 days or later after the injury).

 - open.
 Rubber strips and tubes are used as drains;

-- closed - with hermetically sealed wounds and cavities using suction systems (the Riden method, Subbotin, etc.);
+- closed - for hermetically sealed wounds and cavities using suction systems (Riden, Subbotin, etc. method);

-- washing drains for prolonged irrigation of the wound with a weak solution of antiseptic.
+- irrigation drains for long-term irrigation of the wound with a weak antiseptic solution.

 Treatment of infected wounds

-Local treatment of purulent wounds should be aimed at reducing pain, suppressing microflora, weakening the inflammatory process, ensuring the outflow of inflammatory exudate.
-With the testimony, general therapeutic measures are performed.
+Local treatment of purulent wounds should be aimed at reducing pain, suppressing microflora, weakening the inflammatory process, and ensuring the outflow of inflammatory exudate.
+General therapeutic measures are taken when indicated.

-The use of various medications should be strictly selective, depending on the phase of the course of the wound process.
+The use of various therapeutic agents should be strictly selective depending on the phase of the wound healing process.

 V. I. Struchkov recommends:

-- rest to the sick body (immobilization, rare dressings);
+- rest for the diseased organ (immobilization, rare dressings);

-- the use of antiseptic agents, both topically and inward or intramuscularly;
+- the use of antiseptic agents, both locally and internally or intramuscularly;

-- increased hyperemia of tissues by applying dressings with hypertonic sodium chloride solution (5-10%);
+- increasing tissue hyperemia by applying dressings with a hypertonic sodium chloride solution (5-10%);

-- reduction of purulent intoxication by creating a good outflow of wound exudate and the general effect on the body (infusion of blood and blood replacement solutions);
+- reduction of purulent intoxication by creating a good outflow of wound exudate and a general effect on the body (infusion of blood and blood substitute solutions);

-- careful attitude to the wound during dressings, as traumatizing its walls breaks the protective barrier and promotes the breakthrough of the infection into the internal environment of the body;
+- careful handling of the wound during dressings, since injury to its walls disrupts the protective barrier and promotes the breakthrough of infection into the internal environment of the body;

 - use of proteolytic enzymes.

 II.
-In the phase of regeneration and epithelialization, which is characterized by the fading of the inflammatory reaction, the weakening of the virulence of the infection, the reduction of the vascular reaction and exudation, the cleansing of the wound from dead tissues and the development of regeneration processes (growth of granulations), therapeutic measures should be aimed at strengthening these processes, from damage.
-It is necessary to widely apply bandages with indifferent ointments, to conduct general restorative therapy.
+In the regeneration and epithelialization phase, which is characterized by abatement of the inflammatory reaction, weakening of the virulence of the infection, reduction of the vascular reaction and exudation, cleansing of the wound from dead tissue and development of regeneration processes (growth of granulations), therapeutic measures should be aimed at enhancing these processes, protecting the wound from damage.
+It is necessary to widely use dressings with indifferent ointments, and conduct general strengthening therapy.

-Despite the use of all known means of general effects on the body and locally on the wound, in some cases, there are local and general complications that seriously complicate treatment and even end up lethal.
+Despite the use of all known means of general action on the body and local action on the wound, in a number of cases local and general complications arise, seriously complicating treatment and even ending in death.

-Thus, the treatment of wounds is a rather difficult problem.
-The success of rapid cure largely depends on timely and full-fledged first aid and quickly performed primary surgical treatment of a fresh wound.
+Thus, wound treatment appears to be a rather complex problem.
+The success of rapid healing largely depends on timely and complete pre-hospital care and quickly performed primary surgical treatment of a fresh wound.

-Treatment of infected and complicated wounds requires great efforts of surgical personnel and use of all the capabilities of the operational method, chemical and biological preparations.
+Treatment of infected and complicated wounds requires great efforts from surgical personnel and the use of all the possibilities of surgical methods, chemical and biological preparations.